nextcloud/documentation/admin_manual/enterprise_installation/oracle_db_configuration.rst

 * Install the basic client from the RPM.
 Use the ``rpm –ivh`` command
 * Install the SDK RPM package.
 Use the ``rpm –ivh`` command

-At this point, the Oracle Instant client is installed on the ownCloud Host (in the home directory).
+At this point, the Oracle Instant client is installed on the Nextcloud Host (in the home directory).

 Install the OCI8 PHP Extension: